kornelski/http-cache-semantics/README.md

 ### `responseHeaders()`

-Returns updated, filtered set of response headers.
-Proxies MUST always remove hop-by-hop headers (such as `TE` and `Connection`) and update response age to avoid doubling cache time.
+Returns updated, filtered set of response headers to return to clients receiving the cached response.
+This function is necessary, because proxies MUST always remove hop-by-hop headers (such as `TE` and `Connection`) and update response `Age` to avoid doubling cache time.

+### `revalidationHeaders()`

+Returns updated, filtered set of request headers to send to the origin server to check if the cached response can be reused.
+With this set of headers, the origin server may return status 304 indicating the response is still fresh.

 ### `timeToLive()`